Change happens one person at a time, but change management happens at an organizational level.- Prosci Inc.

 Confronting change can feel like trying to break through barriers on all sides: barriers in the direction you’re going and barriers from within your organization.
 These points of resistance can prolong your process, create confusion, interfere with a smooth workflow, and ultimately, impact the services you provide to your clients.

 However, if you lay the groundwork at the beginning of the process to identify these barriers and a strategy to work through them—and find a partner firm who can guide you and smooth the path—you can tackle these steps one at a time with minimal operational disruption.
-One place to start is by learning about the 5 Traits for a Successful Transition.
+One place to start is by learning about the 5 Steps for a Smooth Transition.

 Change management has been a hot topic for years, and there are many approaches to tacking it.
 One you might want to consider following is ADKAR, a widely used methodology developed in 1998 by Prosci Research.
 It contains five steps that, followed in order, build upon each other to ensure buy-in, minimize resistance, and maximize results.